hdsu-bioquant/r4sc2024/day1/day1_updated/03-Feature_selection.md

-# Feature selection
+# 3. Feature selection

-Because of the sparsity in the sequencing data many genes or features are almost no expressed.
+Because of the sparsity in the sequencing data many genes or features are almost not expressed.
 Additionally, some genes are constantly expressed across cells.
-These features are then probably not playing any function in cells and on the other hand can just add noise and unnecessary complexity to further analysis.
-Then, it's usual to remove genes with very low variability and to select only top highly variable genes (HVG).
+These features are then probably not relevant to understand the difference between cells.
+On the other hand keeping these features can add noise and unnecessary complexity to further analysis.
+Hence, we usually remove genes with very low variance and to select only top highly variable genes (HVG).

 We will use the function `FindVariableFeatures()` to calculate the top most variable genes.
 The parameter nfeatures is used to set the number of top selected genes.
 We set to the top 1000 features.

 ``` r
 ad_medula_filtered <- FindVariableFeatures(ad_medula_filtered, nfeatures = 1000)
 ```

+This functions adds new data into the Seurat object!

-We can access to the top 1000 variable features using the VariableFeatures function.
+We can access the top 1000 variable features using the VariableFeatures function.
 In the next chunk we display the top first 6 (head) of this set.

 ``` r